 - One page is typically appropriate for undergraduates, two pages are acceptable for graduate students

 - Be sure your format is consistent and easy to read – avoid using too many elements (bold, underline, italics, capitalization)

 - Use bullet points for descriptions and utilize action verbs to begin each bullet point

-View the examples below for formatting ideas and as a reference when coming up with descriptions of your experiences:
+View the examples below for formatting ideas and as a reference when writing descriptions of your experiences:

 - Sample Basic Resume with Tips

 - Communications Resume Example #2

 Curriculum Vitae (CVs) are sometimes used to obtain positions in higher education and research.